Scipione Rebiba: Biography

 Scipione Rebiba was born on 3 February 1504 in the village of San Marco d'Alunzio, in Sicily.
 He studied in Palermo and enjoyed a benefice in the Church of S. Maria dei Miracoli.

 On 16 March 1541, on the recommendation of Bishop Gian Pietro Carafa, Pope Paul III appointed Rebiba titular Bishop of Amyclae so he could serve as Carafa's auxiliary bishop in the Diocese of Chieti.

 On 22 February 1549, Pope Paul III named Carafa Archbishop of Naples, but Emperor Charles V prevented him from taking possession of that see until July 1551.
 Carafa, who was active in Rome as one of the six cardinals of the Roman Inquisition (1542–1555), appointed Rebiba as his vicar to administer the diocese on his behalf.
 Rebiba was also promoted from auxiliary and on 12 October 1551 made Bishop of Motula, a see in the Kingdom of Naples.
 With the full support of the head of the Inquisition in Rome, Rebiba introduced the Roman Inquisition into Naples and was granted the office of Commissary of the Roman Inquisition.

 Carafa was elected pope on 23 May 1555 and named Rebiba Governor of Rome on 5 July.
 He served only a few months, until the next consistory for the elevation of cardinals on 20 December, where he was made a cardinal.
-(Note: He was initially assigned the Church of S. Pudenziana as his titular church which he held until 7 February 1565, when he was translated to the Church of S. Anastasia.
+(Note: He was initially assigned the Church of S. Prudenziana as his titular church which he held until 7 February 1565, when he was translated to the Church of S. Anastasia.
 The assignment of titular churches was significant for the prestige of a particular church as well as the income made available to the title holder.)

 In 13 April 1556, Paul IV appointed Rebiba Archbishop of Pisa and Rebiba took possession of that see on 29 April 1556.